 Schiller was considered one of the romantic period’s premier playwrights, along with Goethe.
-One contemporary phrase coined to exemplify the romantic style was, “Sturm and Drang”, which means storm and stress.
+One contemporary phrase coined to exemplify the romantic style was, “Sturm und Drang”, which means storm and stress.
 Mary Stuart certainly had that!

-Schiller wrote a new kind of play that is based on history but illustrates the lessons of that history, not the mere reenactment.
+Schiller wrote a new kind of play that is based on history but illustrates the lessons of history, not the mere reenactment.
 It’s almost a version of “Those who don’t know history are condemned to repeat it.”
-He used a fictional meeting of Mary and Elizabeth at Fotheringhay, Mary’s prison and the meeting gives Schiller a chance to bring the characters to a grand climax and have each elucidate her position.
+He used a fictional meeting of Mary and Elizabeth at Fotheringhay, Mary’s prison; the meeting gives Schiller a chance to bring the characters to a grand climax and have each elucidate her position.

 He also employs fictional characters such as Mary’s guardian’s nephew Mortimer (Joshua Carter) who wants to kill Elizabeth and restore Mary and the Catholic faith to England.
-Mortimer also pledges complete loyalty to Elizabeth when he goes to court to spy.
+Mortimer also pledges complete loyalty to Elizabeth when he goes to her court to spy.

-When rebels had taken over her government, Mary Stuart Queen of Scotland fled to England requesting refuge.
+When rebels had taken over her government, Mary Stuart, Queen of Scotland fled to England requesting refuge.
 Elizabeth I allowed the imprisonment of her “sister queen” saying that she did so only because her people demanded it.

 It was actually because of Mary’s and Elizabeth’s equal claim to the English throne and Elizabeth’s fear of Mary’s possible usurpation.
 Mary’s claim came through her grandmother, a sister of Elizabeth’s father, Henry VIII; Elizabeth’s claim came from her parents Henry VII and Anne Boleyn.